microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Modules.md

 // Explicitly use import type
 import type { APIResponseType } from "./api";

+// Explicitly pull out a value (getResponse) and a type (APIResponseType) import { getResponse, type APIResponseType} from "./api";
 ```

 `import type` is always guaranteed to be removed from your JavaScript, and tools like Babel can make better assumptions about your code via the [`isolatedModules`](/tsconfig#isolatedModules) compiler flag.